 Venture Capital funds are usually financed by institutional investors such as insurers, pension funds, and credit institutions.
 These investors have the necessary risk-bearing capacity and a sufficiently long investment horizon.
 In Germany, (semi-)state financial institutions are also active in the Venture Capital business.

-Forms of Termination of the Venture Capital Financing Relationship
+Forms of Termination of Venture Capital Financing

 The exit from a Venture Capital investment is of great importance, as the achievable sales proceeds represent the most important component of returns.
-The most attractive option is the IPO (Initial Public Offering).
-Other exit channels include selling the investment to another company (Trade Sale), selling to other Venture Capital firms (Secondary Purchase), and buyback by the company founders (Company Buy Back).
+The most attractive option is the IPO.

-Further Aspects and Trends in the Venture Capital Sector
+Further Aspects and Trends in Venture Capital

 Technological Innovations